bflaven/BlogArticlesExamples/using_selenium_web_scraping_automation/take_aways_popcornflow_two_feet_law.md

 - WHAT ARE THE FIVE S'S (5S) OF LEAN [https://asq.org/quality-resources/lean/five-s-tutorial](https://asq.org/quality-resources/lean/five-s-tutorial)
 - 5S (methodology) [https://en.wikipedia.org/wiki/5S_(methodology)](https://en.wikipedia.org/wiki/5S_(methodology))

-*Possible limit :: Reforming the system is almost impossible, no doubt that by correcting the errors, we influence the system but very marginally in any case this should never be the objective.*
+*Possible limit :: Reforming the system is almost impossible.
+No doubt that by correcting the errors, we influence the system but very marginally.
+In any case reforming the system should be a declared objective (Taqîya).*

-*Possible critic :: May have a social cost, as the idea behind this is to weaken us, by breaking the solidarity and isolating everyone, we become in fact much more manipulable.
-The group or team more easily ostracizes/ejects an isolated and unsupported individual.*
+*Possible critic :: May have a social cost.
+The untold idea behind is to weaken people (team for instance) and treat each member as individual.
+By breaking solidarity and isolating everyone, team become in fact much more manipulable.
+No one in the group or team will protest if someone is ostracized, isolated and unsupported.
+It can serve more a management objective than one for team building.*

 #### PRINCIPLE #2 PopcornFlow :: The urgency of continuous improvement (kaizen)